-Senators and Members are entitled to travel within Australia at Australian Government expense for certain purposes.
+Senators and Members may travel within Australia at Commonwealth expense for certain purposes.
 Senators and Members are responsible for ensuring that any travel at Commonwealth expense is undertaken in accordance with the provisions of the relevant legislation, that is, in most circumstances only for Parliamentary, electorate or official business, but not party business.1

-Ministerial and Parliamentary Services provides a monthly management report to all Senators and Members, detailing their use of travel entitlements.
-Senators and Members are encouraged to check the accuracy of each monthly management report as it is received to ensure that the use of travel entitlements by themselves, their family members and their employees has been in accordance with the relevant entitlements.
+Ministerial and Parliamentary Services provides a monthly management report to all Senators and Members, detailing their travel expenses.
+Senators and Members are encouraged to check the accuracy of each monthly management report as it is received to ensure that travel at Commonwealth expense by themselves, their family members and their employees has been in accordance with the relevant provisions.

-Every six months, Senators and Members are provided with a report of their expenditure on entitlements (including travel by themselves and their family members).
+Every six months, Senators and Members are provided with a report of their work expenditure (including travel by themselves and their family members).
 Senators and Members are requested to check the information provided in the report and advise Ministerial and Parliamentary Services of any changes.
-They are also asked to certify that their use of entitlements has been in accordance with the use provisions legislated for each respective entitlement.
-This information is published on the Parliamentarians’ Entitlements Reporting page of the Finance website.
+They are also asked to certify that their claims have been in accordance with the provisions legislated for each respective work expense.
+This information is published on the Parliamentarians’ Reporting page of the Finance website.

 A Senator or Member wishing to claim travelling allowance and/or private vehicle allowance is required to submit details on a Travel Declaration form for each occasion that he or she travels at Australian Government expense.

 Senators and Members are requested to forward receipts along with Travel Declaration forms where travelling allowance is claimed for accommodation at commercial rates, or, alternatively, retain receipts so that they can be produced on request.

 1 Section 4 of, and item 8 of Part 1 of Schedule 1 to, the Parliamentary Entitlements Act 1990 and Remuneration Tribunal Determinations 2012/04 and 2016/08.